 A brand’s name is one of the most foundational elements of brand identity, helping establish and maintain a unique presence in the minds of customers and other key audiences.
 To maintain a positive reputation among consumers, you should be positioned to approach brand naming projects with confidence and expertise.

-Your brand name is the first detail consumers learn about your brand—and if you get it wrong, you could lose their loyalty before they even try your product or service.
+Your brand name is the first detail consumers learn about your brand—and if you get it wrong, you could lose their loyalty before they even try your products or services.
 Whether you’re building a new business from the ground up or looking to refresh an existing brand, choose a brand name that clearly communicates what you’re all about while resonating in the minds of your consumers.
 In order to do that, make sure the name you choose meets the following criteria:

 In order to be memorable, stand out from the competition, and avoid confusion among your target audiences, a strong brand name must be distinct—especially within your industry.